 The success of MENY inspired activists in California, who were facing that state's 2000 anti-marriage referendum (Proposition 22, the “Knight Initiative”), to start a sister organization.
 With the help of MENY and Ress, Marriage Equality California (MECA) was founded in 1999 and was the primary advocate for marriage equality in California.
 MECA became known both statewide and nationally for introducing the nation’s second civil union’s bill after Vermont (and the first that would grant full state and federal rights to couples), organizing mass-marriage actions on Valentine’s Day to request marriage licenses from county clerks, and for organizing the national Marriage Equality Express bus tour which culminated in the first national rally for marriage equality in Washington D.C.
 Many of MECA’s founders and leaders would become recognized nationally for their work including Davina Kotulski, L.J.
 Carusone, Jesús Lebrón, Molly McKay and Mark Levine.
 McKay in particular would be remembered for wearing a wedding dress at MECA events and Kotulski for introducing the title “Love Warriors” to describe volunteers working in the organization.

 In 2006, after a short-lived merger between MECA and another statewide equality group, the previous leadership of MECA officially re-launched Marriage Equality USA (MEUSA) as a national grassroots organization.
-MEUSA would grow to over 20 county chapters in California, state chapters across the country including Arizona, Florida, Indiana, Iowa, New Hampshire, Ohio, Pennsylvania and Virginia (see Regional Organizing Committees) as well as outreach positions to work with specialized communities such as Parents, Seniors, Communities of Faith, and multiple ethnic communities.
+MEUSA would grow to over 20 county chapters in California, state chapters (later Regional Organizing Committee's) across the country including Arizona, Florida, Indiana, Iowa, New Hampshire, Ohio, Pennsylvania and Virginia, as well as outreach positions to work with specialized communities such as Parents, Seniors, Communities of Faith, and multiple ethnic communities.
 In January of 2009 Marriage Equality USA became a registered 501(c)(3).

-Since then, MEUSA has continued its leadership at both the local and national levels.
-It has launched wildly successful programs such as the National Equality Action Team, “Getting to I DO: Journeys of Marriage Equality” and a variety of education and training initiatives.
-MEUSA will continue to be at the forefront of this movement, working with our partners and volunteers, to bring marriage equality to our communities.
+Until marriage was achieved in 2015 and MEUSA closed at the end of 2017, the organization continued its leadership at both the local and national levels.
+It launched wildly successful programs such as the National Equality Action Team, “Getting to I DO: Journeys of Marriage Equality” and a variety of education and training initiatives.
+MEUSA continued to be at the forefront of this movement, working with partners and volunteers, to bring marriage equality to our communities.

-Marriage Equality USA has pioneered multiple tools used in the marriage equality and other movements, many of which have become vital resources used by the American marriage equality movement in general to further our common goal:
+Marriage Equality USA pioneered multiple tools used to win marriage equality in the United States.
+Many of these tools became vital resources used by both the marriage and other progressive movements in general to further our common goals:

 - Marriage Equality 101 Presentation (1999) - MENY created the first public education workshop on marriage equality called “Marriage Equality 101.”
 The workshop provided education and awareness to individuals, lawmakers and community groups about why marriage mattered.